Workers Compensation in Cheyenne, WY

 File a First Report of Injury

-If you have been injured or contract an occupational illness in Cheyenne you can seek medical and disability benefits.
+If you have been injured or contracted an occupational illness in Cheyenne you can seek medical and disability benefits.
 As stated by The Wyoming Department of Workforce Services, you should report an injury or illness as soon as possible.
 Seek medical treatment at the first available opportunity, and if possible, obtain a copy of your medical records to file with your employer.
 It is also wise to keep a copy for yourself.
 If any disputes arise with your claim, your prompt action and copies of records can help settle them.
 Delayed action may only serve to create other issues.

 Timeline and Other Information